 Board Policy 02: Affiliate Startup Funding Policy

-MCMA will offer start-up/organizational funding for Missouri chapters of ICMA affiliate organizations with the following conditions:
+MCMA will offer start-up/organizational funding for Missouri chapters of ICMA affiliate organizations subject to the following conditions:

-- Funding only available to organizations which are affiliated with ICMA
+- Funding is only available to organizations which are affiliated with ICMA

-- Application must be submitted/signed by a MCMA member
+- Applications must be submitted/signed by a MCMA member

-- Local branch/chapter does not need to be formal/registered not for profit.
+- Local branch/chapter starting up does not need to be formal/registered not for profit

-Applications for funding less than or equal to $1,000 in any given calendar year may be approved by the board president.
+Applications for funding less than or equal to $1,000 in any given calendar year may be approved by the MCMA President.
 Applications for funds more than $1,000 in any calendar year require board approval.

-Funds can be used for organizational meetings, including room rental, food/snacks/soft drinks, advertising, marketing, travel assistance to attend regional/national meetings (of the affiliated organization, not as an adjunct to other conferences).
-Funds cannot be used for alcohol.
+Funds may be used for organizational meetings, including room rental, food/snacks/soft drinks, advertising, marketing, travel assistance to attend regional/national meetings (of the affiliated organization, not as an adjunct to other conferences).
+Funds may not be used for alcohol.
 Funds will be provided on a reimbursable basis and require prior approval.